Internet relationship: Users

 The Journal of Computer-Mediated Communication reports the results of a study conducted by Robert J. Stephure, Susan D. Boon, Stacy L. MacKinnon, and Vicki L. Deveau on types of relationships online participants were seeking.
 They concluded that "when asked what they were looking for in an online relationship, the considerable majority of participants expressed interest in seeking fun, companionship, and someone to talk to.
 Most also reported interests in developing casual friendships and dating relationships with online partners.
 Substantially fewer reported using the Internet for the specific purposes of identifying potential sexual or marital partners."
+This aligns with the socioemotional selectivity theory, where a changing perception of time influences an individual's perception of their own social goals.
+Young adults make up a significant portion of online dating sites' user base, and for them, time and how their time is spent is less of a priority in forming new relationships, as opposed to older demographics who are more aware of their emotional goals and perception of time.
+Therefore, research suggests that casual, fun-seeking relationships are more common.

 However, a study published in the journal Proceedings of the National Academy of Sciences in 2012, looked at about 19,000 married people and those who met their spouse online said their marriage was more satisfying than those who met their spouse offline.
 Plus, marriages that began online were less likely to end in separation or divorce.

 Faye Mishna, Alan McLuckie, and Michael Saini, co-authors of the Social Work Research article Real-World Dangers in an Online Reality: A Qualitative Study Examining Online Relationships and Cyber Abuse, reported the results of their research and observation of over 35,000 individuals between the ages of 6 and 24 who have been or currently are a part of an internet relationship about which they had concerns, and consequently contacted an organization that provided online support.
 Of the final 346 posts chosen to be included in the study, the average age of online users sharing information about their online relationship(s) was 14 years old.
 The overwhelming result was that children and youth consider their online relationships to be just as "real" as their offline relationships.
 The study also showed that the internet plays a crucial role in sexual and romantic experiences of this population of adolescent users.